World Methodist Council

-The World Methodist Council (WMC), founded in 1881, is a consultative body that represents churches within Methodism and facilitates cooperation among its member denominations.
+The World Methodist Council (WMC) is a consultative body that represents churches within Methodism and facilitates cooperation among its member denominations.
 It comprises 81 denominations in 138 countries which together represent the majority of Methodists worldwide, along with united churches that include Methodist traditions.
-Altogether, its members make up the ninth-largest Christian communion (see list of Christian denominations by membership).
+Altogether, its members make up the ninth-largest Christian communion.

+History

+The World Methodist Council was founded at a conference in London, England, at Wesley Chapel, in 1881.
+Four hundred delegates from 30 Methodist organizations around the world attended.
+Subsequently, world conferences were held every ten years.
+In 1956, the Council established its permanent headquarters in Lake Junaluska, North Carolina, in the United States.
+In 2021, the Council sold its headquarters, which included a museum, and moved to Waynesville, North Carolina.

 The WMC has stated, since 2018, that its member churches represent approximately 80 million people.
-However, according to statistics released by the WMC itself in 2014, the sum of the statistics of the member denominations themselves, as well as several independent sources, the number of Methodists worldwide is close to 40 million people.
+In 2020, World Christian Database, the online version of the World Christian Encyclopedia, published by Edinburgh University Press, reported that the World Methodist Council had 70,226,000 members.
+However, according to statistics released by the WMC itself in 2014, the sum of the statistics of the member denominations themselves, as well as several independent sources, the number of Methodists worldwide is close to 40 - 51 million people.

-Therefore, the WMC is the ninth largest global Christian communion, behind the Roman Catholic Church, Eastern Orthodox Church, Oriental Orthodox Churches, Anglican Communion, World Communion of Reformed Churches, World Assemblies of God Fellowship, Lutheran World Federation and World Baptist Alliance (see list of denominations by membership).